jamiepla1/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/_index.md

 ### Turn off Private DNS zones and Private DNS resolver

-The customer can choose to not deploy any DNS related resources.
-In order to do that, they need to remove the DNS configuration and disable the DINE policy.
-The customer can either comment out or remove the configuration entirely.
+You can choose to not deploy any DNS related resources.
+In order to do that, they need to remove the DNS configuration and disable the DINE (deploy if not exists) policy.
+You can either comment out or remove the configuration entirely.

 The steps to follow are: